jbernard/dotfiles/README.rst

 ``dotfiles`` is a tool to make managing your dotfile symlinks in ``$HOME`` easy, allowing you to keep all your dotfiles in a single directory.

-Hosting is left to you.
+Hosting is up to you.
 Using whatever VCS you prefer, or even rsync, you can easily distribute your dotfiles repository across multiple hosts.

 Interface